MCEMS/www/faq/index.markdown

 ### How long does it take EMS to arrive?

 On-duty EMTs are paged by the Campus Safety dispatcher using a radio system and respond from wherever they are on campus.
-During the 2016-2017 academic year, an EMT was on scene in an average of about five minutes after being dispatched.
+During the 2017-2018 academic year, an EMT was on scene typically less than four minutes minutes after being dispatched.

 ### How many calls do you respond to?